Climate and Average Weather Year Round in Lakeland Florida, United States

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Lakeland is July, with an average of 22.1 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 75% on July 30.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Lakeland experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Lakeland.
-The most rain falls during the 31 days centered around June 27, with an average total accumulation of 6.6 inches.
+The month with the most rain in Lakeland is July, with an average rainfall of 6.2 inches.

-The least rain falls around November 10, with an average total accumulation of 1.6 inches.
+The month with the least rain in Lakeland is November, with an average rainfall of 1.6 inches.

 Lakeland experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 6.4 months, from April 28 to November 10, during which time the comfort level is muggy, oppressive, or miserable at least 30% of the time.
-The muggiest day of the year is August 8, with muggy conditions 100% of the time.
+The month with the most muggy days in Lakeland is August, with 30.8 days that are muggy or worse.

 The average hourly wind speed in Lakeland experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 8.0 months, from September 29 to May 27, with average wind speeds of more than 7.3 miles per hour.
-The windiest day of the year is March 10, with an average hourly wind speed of 9.3 miles per hour.
+The windiest month of the year in Lakeland is March, with an average hourly wind speed of 9.1 miles per hour.

 The calmer time of year lasts for 4.0 months, from May 27 to September 29.
-The calmest day of the year is July 20, with an average hourly wind speed of 5.3 miles per hour.
+The calmest month of the year in Lakeland is July, with an average hourly wind speed of 5.4 miles per hour.